Hepatitis B & C Testing

-Our home hepatitis B and C test, with online results in 2 to 5 days.
+Fast and easy hepatitis B and C testing.
+Collect your sample at home and get online results in 2 to 5 days.

 Hepatitis B and C are viral infections that can lead to long-term issues with the liver, if left untreated.
 They are most often transmitted through the sharing of needles, the receiving of infected blood products or unprotected sex.

 What to know